 117 Swan St, Richmond VIC 3121, Australia

-Gratia and Folonomo in Sydney turned out to be my dream café, and I am still thinking of their granola one month later.
-Located on a residential corner of Surry Hills, the café is in a prime location for weekend wanderers and by the time I arrived at 10am-ish it was bustling, with many people lined up outside of the open-fronted café waiting for take-out coffees.
+Gratia and Folonomo in Sydney turned out to be my dream café, and I am still thinking about their granola one month later.
+Located on a residential corner of Surry Hills, the café is in a prime location for weekend wanderers and by the time I arrived at 10am it was bustling, with many people lined up outside of the open-fronted café waiting for take-out coffees.

-Despite the drizzle I sat outside at the front of the café, sheltered by the large umbrellas and perused the menu.
-The breakfast-come-brunch-come-lunch menu was really well thought out and although tight, it had everything you could want from simple toast and jam to superfood salads to hearty baked eggs.
+Despite the drizzle, I sat outside at the front of the café, sheltered by the large umbrellas and perused the menu.
+The breakfast-come-brunch-come-lunch menu was really well thought out and although tight, it had everything you could want from simple toast and jam to superfood salads and hearty baked eggs.
 The salads sounded so good, that I nearly swayed into ordering leaves for breakfast.
 But the massive post-jog craving for granola was too strong to ignore.
 A big bowl of chunky oats and nuts arrived, topped with poached rhubarb and pear and served with a pot of yogurt and little bottle of milk on the side.
-How can something so simple taste so good!
+So simple and so good!

 To further include customers in their mission, there are three jars placed by the entrance of the café, each labelled with the name of a charity or charitable initiative and the details of each.
 Patrons are given some small bouncy balls when they leave the café and can choose which jar to place the balls into.
 This then determines the percentage of profits the said charities receives.
 The charities when I visited were all local charities.

-To add another bow to their string, Gratia and Folonomo work with Bright Hospitality, a not-for-profit enterprise focussing on training and opportunities for marginalised people.
-Both venues hire refugees on site, with monthly rotations between the floor and the kitchen.
+To add another string to their bow, Gratia and Folonomo work with Bright Hospitality, a not-for-profit enterprise focussing on training and opportunities for marginalised people.
+Both venues hire refugees, with monthly rotations between the restaurant floor and the kitchen.